anc2001/notes/7:7:22/code_update.md

 All images are 256 x 256
 ## Reading diagrams
-**Note:** Apologies on how small the encoding display is in the visualization
+**Note:** Apologies on the visualizations this time, not as clean as last update

 I've decided to present everything in a horizontal format.
 Now each column represents a different bin of angular histogram (if 5 columns are present, the leftmost is the full room encoding).
 Left to right is in increasing value of the angle.
 Rows represent each different mask.
 For the larger diagrams, the rows are as follows
  * constraint 1